-Your student can always benefit from talking with Career Services & Cooperative Education.
+Your student can always benefit from talking with the University Career Center.
 Their walk-in hours can be found on their website www.auburn.edu/career.
 Your student can also meet with their assigned advisor or an advisor in the new major they are considering for more information.
 Students can schedule an appointment with their assigned Academic Advisor in Advise Assist.

 My child has documentation (IEP, 504 Plan, Evaluation, etc.) that supports academic accommodations.
 How do we start the process of establishing academic accommodations at Auburn?

 Students who self-identify with Accessibility may be eligible to receive accommodations.
 Students must work directly with Accessibility to determine these accommodations.
 Eligible students can submit the documentation to Accessibility for review.
 Information can be sent in whatever means is most convenient to you.
 Fax: (334) 844-2099.
 Email: ACCESSIBILITY@auburn.edu.
 Mail: 1228 Haley Center, Auburn, AL 36849.
 Once the information has been received and reviewed, Accessibility will contact your student at their AU Email about an accommodation appointment.
 For guidelines on appropriate documentation, please visit the Accessibility website.
 Each student’s documentation is reviewed individually and accommodation plans are unique to each student.
 Accommodations will be discussed/established during the accommodation appointment.
 Accommodation plans are flexible and changes/additions can be made at any time.
 All accommodations must be supported with appropriate documentation.
 There are no deadlines for submitting documentation.
 However, accommodations are not retroactive.
 Accessibility encourages students to submit documentation as early as possible to ensure accommodations are in place prior to the beginning of the semester.